-Dogs that are more susceptible to allergic bronchitis tend to be older, small breed dogs.
-Also, brachycephalic or short-muzzled dogs may be prone to breathing difficulties because their airways are already partially obstructed.
+Dogs that are more susceptible to asthma attacks tend to be older, small breed dogs.
+Also, brachycephalic or short-muzzled dogs may be prone to asthma symptoms because their airways are already partially obstructed.

 What are the symptoms of asthma?

 Not all dogs will have the following symptoms.
 Similarly, a dog that does have them doesn’t necessarily have asthma.
-Look out for any of the following, which can range from mild to severe;
+Look out for any of the following signs of asthma attacks in dogs, which can range from mild to severe;

 - Coughing, especially a dry hacking cough